 Most homes can benefit from installing a skylight.
 Rooms with an attic between the roof and the ceiling will require additional framing and sheetrock work.
-Solar tubes draw in natural daylight with less construction requirements.
+Solar tubes draw in natural daylight with fewer construction requirements.
 Either way, professional installation is paramount if you want to avoid future roof problems.
 Adding a skylight means cutting a hole in your roof.
 That’s why the work needs to be done by experienced roofing contractors who understand the importance of adequate insulation and precise fitting.

 How much do skylights cost?

 If you’re a skilled handyman and feel up to doing it yourself, skylights are inexpensive.
-A decent skylight may run you only about $250 to $500, and that’s including a flashing kit to ensure against water leakage.
+A decent skylight may run you only about $250 to $500, including a flashing kit to ensure against water leakage.

 But most people will use a professional roofer to ensure no leakage and achieve a clean professionally finished look.
-In that case, it may cost anywhere from $700 to $5,000 per skylight to your total expense depending on your roof style.
+In that case, it may cost anywhere from $700 to $5,000 per skylight to your total expense, depending on your roof style.
 Also, the flashing might run you more if you have tile or metal roofing, as skylights are generally intended for asphalt shingles.

 Do you have a clear path in your attic?